nicklockwood/SwiftFormat/README.md

 --disable elseOnSameLine,semicolons
 ```

 If you would prefer not to edit the configuration file by hand, you can use the [SwiftFormat for Xcode](#xcode-source-editor-extension) app to edit the configuration and export a configuration file.
-Alternatively, you can use the swiftformat command-line-tool's `--inferoptions` command to generate a config file from your existing project, like this:
+You can also use the swiftformat command-line-tool's `--inferoptions` command to generate a config file from your existing project, like this:

 ```bash
 $ cd /path/to/project